-The project site was modeled as one watershed, Watershed 1, which contains an area of approximately 702 square feet of impervious area in the form of proposed patio.
-The CN value for this area is 98 and the Time of Concentration (Tc) is a direct entry of 1 minute.
-The runoff from this tributary area is conveyed via a comprehensive drainage system to gravel storage with a thickness of 12 inches and a footprint of 432 square feet.
-The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and ex-filtrate the runoff into the surrounding soil sub-strata.
+Watershed 1 contains 1,230 square feet of impervious area in the form of the proposed additions and patio.
+The weighted Complex Number (CN) value is 98 and the Time of Concentration (Tc) is calculated as a direct entry of 1 minute.
+The stormwater runoff from this tributary area is conveyed via a comprehensive drainage system to four (4) Cultec© 280 HD stormwater chambers set in one of gravel at the sides and invert.
+The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and exfiltrate the runoff into the surrounding soil.